Mötley Crüe: 1992–2003: Years of turmoil

-Vince Neil left the band in February 1992 following the release of Decade of Decadence, during a period in which most other prominent glam metal bands of the 1980s were breaking up or otherwise seeing their popularity decline significantly amid the advent of grunge and alternative music.
+Neil left the band in February 1992 following the release of Decade of Decadence, during a period in which most other prominent glam metal bands of the 1980s were breaking up or otherwise seeing their popularity decline significantly amid the advent of grunge and alternative music.
 It remains unclear whether Neil was fired or quit the band.
 Sixx has long maintained that Neil quit, while Neil insists that he was fired.
 "Any band has its little spats," Neil observed in 2000, "and this one basically just stemmed from a bunch of 'fuck yous' in a rehearsal studio.
 It went from 'I quit' to 'You're fired' ...
 It was handled idiotically.
 The management just let one of the biggest bands in the world break up."

 In the running for the vacant frontman position was Kik Tracee vocalist Stephen Shareaux.
 Ultimately Neil was replaced by John Corabi (formerly of Angora and the Scream).
-Although Mötley's self-titled March 1994 release made the Billboard top ten (#7), the album was a commercial failure.
-It also prompted negative reactions from many fans due to Neil's absence and its sound.
+Although Mötley's self-titled March 1994 release made the Billboard top ten (No. 7), the album was a commercial failure.
+It prompted negative reactions from many fans due to Neil's absence and its sound.
 Corabi suggested the band bring back Neil, believing the latter would always be seen as the voice of the band.
 This eventually resulted in his own firing in 1996.
 Corabi spoke about his time with the band and his thoughts on the first record with Mötley Crüe.
 Corabi said: "my record was the first record that they had done that didn't go platinum, didn't make some sort of crazy noise, and everybody panicked".
 During his time away from the band, Neil released a moderately successful solo album, Exposed in 1993, and a less commercially successful follow-up, Carved in Stone in 1995.

-After Rolling Stone magazine broke out the news in their november 26 1996 issue, the band reunited with Neil in 1997, after their current manager, Allen Kovac, and Neil's manager, Bert Stein, set up a meeting between Neil, Lee, and Sixx.
+After Rolling Stone magazine broke out the news in their November 26, 1996 issue, the band reunited with Neil in 1997, after their current manager, Allen Kovac, and Neil's manager, Bert Stein, set up a meeting between Neil, Lee, and Sixx.
 Agreeing to "leave their egos at the door", the band released Generation Swine.
 Although it debuted at No. 4, and in spite of a live performance at the American Music Awards, the album was a commercial failure, due in part to lack of support from their label.

-In 1998, Mötley's contractual ties with Elektra had expired, putting the band in total control of their future, including the ownership of the master recordings of all of their albums.
+In 1998, Mötley Crüe's contractual ties with Elektra had expired, putting the band in total control of their future, including the ownership of the master recordings of all of their albums.
 Announcing the end of their relationship with Elektra, the band became one of the few groups to own and control their publishing and music catalog.
 They are one of only a handful of artists to own the masters to their material and reportedly did so by being the biggest pain they could be until Elektra got fed up and handed over the rights in order to get the band off their label.
 After leaving Elektra the band created their own label, Mötley Records.